Magdalene De Lancey: Waterloo

-On the battlefield, about 3 P.M. on Sunday 18 June, when talking to the Duke of Wellington, a cannonball struck William and he fell to the ground.
+On the battlefield, at about 3 P.M. on Sunday 18 June, when talking to the Duke of Wellington, a cannonball struck William and he fell to the ground.
 Wounded, he was moved to a cottage.
 Magdalene learned on Monday morning that he was alive; a few hours later that he was wounded.
 The route to find her husband was "entangled in a crowd of wagons, carts, horses, wounded men, deserters or runaways, and all the rabble and confusion, the consequence of several battles".
-Encountering Mr. William Hay of Duns Castle, she was told William had died, but he following morning she was told his wounds were being attended by surgeons.
+Encountering Mr. William Hay of Duns Castle, she was told William had died, but the following morning she was told his wounds were being attended by surgeons.
 A carriage took her to Brussels and then it took three hours to cover the nine miles from Brussels to the cottage where William was lying at Mont St. Jean.

 The road to Nivelles fronted the cottage, "and every waggon going to and from the army, and all the wounded and prisoners, passed along that road."

 She nursed William for six days, rarely sleeping, tearing her petticoat to provide dressings, applying leeches to his wounds and "sat down to watch the melancholy progress of the water in his chest, which I saw would soon be fatal".
 His funeral took place on 28 June.
 On 4 July, 3 months after her wedding, Magdalene visited her husband's grave and then departed for England.